swaroop-smilecode/data_engineering/kafka/real_time_stocks_trend_analysis/03_installing_kafka_on_ec2.md

 --------------------------------------------------------------------------------------------------------------------------------
 #### Create EC2 machine with amazon linux OS.
-While creating machine you need to associate an key pair with this.</br>
+- While creating machine you need to associate an key pair with this.</br>
   For example, let's consider that you created a key pair named `ec2-key-pair.pem`.</br>
   The moment you create this key pair, one key is downloaded into your laptop.
 Keep it safe, that's needed to login into EC2 machine.
+- Create this machine in public subnet.</br>
+  Reason is, producers & consumers will connect to kafka server running inside this machine, through internet.
 --------------------------------------------------------------------------------------------------------------------------------
 #### Changes needed to security group associated with EC2 machine
 - Let's consider you want to connect to EC2 machine from `cmd`.</br>